Germany–Pakistan relations: Cultural relations

+Since they established diplomatic relations, Germany and Pakistan have both enjoyed extremely closed and cordial relationships.
+Before the re-unification of Germany, Pakistan maintained warm and cordial relationships with both sides.
+There is an underpass in Karachi named Schön circle underpass.

 Archaeology

 German archaeologists have been active in Pakistan for decades.
 Since 1979, for example, the project Rock Carvings and Inscriptions along the Karakorum Highway has been conducted with the support of the Heidelberg Academy of Sciences and Humanities.
 German researchers regularly travel to Gilgit-Baltistan as part of this project.